roobottom/roobottom-2016/templates/static_content/patterns_overview.md

 This is my pattern library, a collection of all elements used thoughout the site.
-I really love pattern libraries, and spend lots of my time at work thinking about them.
+I really love pattern libraries, and spend lots of my time thinking about them.
 So when it came to rebuilding this site it made sense to take a "patterns first" approach.

 I also wanted to share a little of the philosophy behind this library, how it's built and how patterns are the single source of truth for **all** markup on this site.

 ## Why?

-* Flexible
+Modern websites

-* Specific for use (i.e., grids are designed around the content, rather than the other way around).
+Better designers than me have [written much](http://atomicdesign.bradfrost.com/) on the subject of designing systems for websites.

 ## How?